United-Codes/apexofficeedit-public/Wiki/AOE Server.md

 ### Network Configuration

-For developing environment, the WOPI has been set to run using http.
+For developing environment, the AOE server has been set to run using http.
 If SSL is desired, it is recommended to use a proxy.

 #### Setting up Apache 2 reverse proxy